 The G7th Performance 2 capo can be clamped from the top or from underneath the neck.
 It’s really a matter of personal taste, but the capo is designed ergonomically to allow you to do either comfortably.
 My preferred direction was from the top, as shown here:

 Clamping the G7th Performance 2 capo from the top

 Or, if you’re more of an “underneath” kinda person, well, the G7th Performance 2 makes that easy as well:

 Clamping the G7th Performance 2 capo from underneath

 The G7th Performance 2 is pretty unobtrusive once it’s clamped in place.
 I like the fact that, unlike trigger-style capos, there isn’t a bunch of crap hanging off the back of my guitar’s neck to potentially interfere with my hand when I’m playing close to the capo:

 No big handles or triggers hanging off the back of the neck to potentially interfere with your hand while playing

 Releasing the capo is fast and simple.
 Just clasp your hand over the capo and use your thumb to press the little black lever.
 This will release the clamp and the capo will pop open.
 You can also do the same thing from underneath the capo if you prefer:

 Tip: Since you can control the amount of clamp pressure, it’s possible to store the capo on the headstock if you’d like.
 If you gently clamp it just slightly behind and on top of the nut, as I have here, it’ll stay put without affecting your tuning or muting your strings.
-I recommend removing it if you put your guitar back in the case.
+Be sure to remove it if you put your guitar in the case.

 So, How Did it Perform?